-Students complete a comprehensive unit on the growth and development (physically, intellectually, socially and emotionally) of young children beginning with the prenatal stage and childbirth through age five.
+Students complete a comprehensive unit on child growth and development studying the four domains of development being with the prenatal stage and childbirth through age five.
 In addition, students will look at how to provide for the children's needs at each stage of development and the importance of play.

 Students will review the 6 competency areas for the National Child Development Associate Credential (CDA) while creating a portfolio for their CDA verification visit in the spring.
 Just prior to graduation, students participate in verification visits and sit for the written exam to earn the Council for Professional Recognition Child Development Associate.
+Students apply for the Department of Early Education and Care teaching Certificate.